Elahi Bux Soomro

-Elahi Bux Soomro or Illahi Bukhsh Soomro (15 May 1926 – 9 October 2024) was a Pakistani politician and legislator from Shikarpur, Sindh.
+Elahi Bux Soomro or Illahi Bukhsh Soomro (الاهي بخش سومرو;15 May 1926 – 9 October 2024) was a Pakistani politician and legislator from Shikarpur, Sindh.
 He was the 16th Speaker of the National Assembly of Pakistan.
 He belonged to an influential political family of Sindh.
 He held several federal ministries, including portfolios of Ministry of Industries and Production, Ministry of Housing & Works, Ministry of Defence Production, Ministry of IT, Ministry of Science & Technology, Ministry of Information & Broadcasting, Ministry of Water and Power.
 He was one of few politicians who have been very close to Presidents and Prime Ministers of the Islamic Republic of Pakistan.
 He was a close and childhood friend of Zulfiqar Ali Bhutto, favourite of Zia-ul-Haq for the post of Prime Minister, the first minister appointed in the cabinet of and by Ghulam Mustafa Jatoi, Benazir Bhutto used to call him "Uncle", a very close aide to Nawaz Sharif and Ghulam Ishaq Khan, and before the 2002 elections, the top army officials had announced his name for the premiership.
 He was a strong candidate for Prime Minister at numerous times in the 1980s as well.

 Civil servant

 Soomro remained Director General of the Karachi Development Authority, Managing Director of S.I.T.E, Rector of the Ghulam Ishaq Khan Institute of Engineering Sciences and Technology, NED University of Engineering and Technology and Jinnah Medical and Dental College, and above all he made a record of becoming four times Chairman of the Pakistan Engineering Council, each for three-year terms.
-He was the Chancellor of the Institute of Business Management Karachi.
+He was the Chancellor of the Institute of Business Management in Karachi.

+Acting President of Pakistan

+Elahi Bux Soomro was the acting President of Pakistan from 1999–1999 when President Muhammad Rafiq Tarar went abroad for medical treatment.